Core-2-Extreme/Video_player_for_3DS/README.md

 Replace `{input_file_name}` with your input file name and `{output_file_name}` with your output file name. \
 e.g. : `ffmpeg -i original_video.mp4 -acodec aac -vcodec libx264 -s 800x240 -preset medium -crf 25 converted_video.mp4`

-If you still don't understand, you can use [VideoPlayer3DS DS Assistant](https://github.com/JustScratchCoder/VideoPlayer3DS-DS-Assistant) to convert your video (by JustScratchCoder).
+for 3D video, referer this : [How to convert your 3d video for 3DS (by T0biasCZe)](https://gbatemp.net/threads/release-video-player-for-3ds.586094/page-10#post-9575227)

 ## Controls
 * In normal mode